 - 3 tablespoons peanut butter

-- Heat the vegetable oil in a large skillet over medium heat, and sauté the chopped onion, tomato, green pepper, garlic, oregano and seasoning until soft and fragrant, about 5-8 minutes.
+Heat the vegetable oil in a large skillet over medium heat and sauté the chopped onion, green pepper, tomato, garlic, oregano, and seasoning until soft and fragrant, about 5 to 8 minutes.

-- Remove from heat and let cook slightly.
-Peel the plantains, and place them in a food processor with the stock.
+Remove from the heat and let cool slightly.
+Peel the plantains and place them in a food processor with the fish stock.
 Add the sautéed vegetable mixture and process until well blended and mostly smooth.

-- Using the same skillet, season the shrimp with salt and pepper and sauté them in the butter with the cilantro until just cooked, 2-3 minutes (depending on size).
-Set shrimp aside on a plate.
+Season the shrimp with salt and pepper.
+Using the same skillet, sauté them in the butter with the cilantro until just cooked, 2-3 minutes (depending on the size of the shrimp).
+Set the shrimp aside on a plate.

-- Add the plantain and vegetable mixture to the skillet and stir in the peanut butter.
-Bring to a simmer and cook, stirring, for about 10 minutes, or until mixture is thickened.
+Add the plantain and vegetable mixture to the skillet and stir in the peanut butter.
+Bring to a simmer and cook, stirring, for about 10 minutes, or until the mixture is thickened.

-- Add cooked shrimp to sauce and stir briefly until shrimp is heated through.
+Add the cooked shrimp to the sauce and stir briefly until shrimp is heated through.